 1. Open Safari and select “Preferences” under “Safari” in the top menu.

 1. Open Edge.
-In the upper-right corner, click the 3 dot menu, and choose “Settings” in the dropdown.
+In the upper-right corner, click the three-dot menu, and choose Settings in the dropdown.

-2. Under Settings, choose “A specific page or pages” under the “Open with” list.
-Then, choose custom under the following dropdown.
+2. Under Settings, scroll to the “Set your home page” option.
+Then, choose "A specific page under the dropdown.
 Enter www.lessannoyingcrm.com/app/Workspace for the URL.

 The next time you open a new window or tab in your browser of choice, you’ll be taken straight to your Workspace!